Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Introduction

 \section{Introduction}

-The next generation of rare-event physics experiments continue to pursue quasi-background free environments in ton-scale detectors~\cite{LEGENDPCDR_2021,DUNE_2018,ProtoDUNE_2019}.
+The next generation of rare-event physics experiments continue to pursue quasi-background free environments in ton-scale detectors~\cite{ProtoDUNE_2019, DarkSide-20k:2017zyg}.
 This is being achieved through improvements in spatial and temporal background rejection, particle identification capabilities, higher active veto system efficiency, and developments in ultra-low background materials.

-Poly(ethylene 2,6-naphthalate) (PEN), is of interest as a low background, active material in rare-event and multi-ton liquid argon experiments~\cite{ProtoDUNE_2019,PEN_selfveto}.
-PEN is an aromatic polyester (Fig. \ref{fig:PENskel}) that exhibits excellent mechanical strength, chemical resistance, scintillates and wavelength shifts VUV light.
+Poly(ethylene 2,6-naphthalate) (PEN), is of interest as a low background, active material in rare-event and multi-ton liquid argon experiments~\cite{Manzanillas:2022zyh}.
+PEN is an aromatic polyester (Fig. \ref{fig:PENskel}) that exhibits excellent mechanical strength and chemical resistance~\cite{Boulay:2021njr}.
+Additionally this material scintillates and wavelength shifts vacuum ultraviolet (VUV) light~\cite{Abraham:2021otn}.

 PEN is a unique polymer in that it scintillates inherently, with its primary scintillation light in the blue region~($\sim\!\!400$~nm), therefore, unlike traditional plastic scintillators, no additional fluors are required~\cite{PEN_selfveto}.

-For active veto applications in low background experimnets, it is important to fully understand PEN's ability to veto radioactive decays, which may occur inside or on the surface of a PEN component (e.g. products of radon decays).
+For active veto applications in low background experiments, it is important to fully understand PEN's ability to veto radioactive decays, which may occur inside or on the surface of a PEN component (e.g. products of radon decays).
 This can be understood through Monte Carlo simulations of the radioactive decays and the light propagating in the active veto system, allowing for the full characterization of the active veto system performance.
 The light response for PEN has been measured for alpha particles~\cite{nakamura2014detection}, but never for neutron interactions.
 Quenching in scintillators is defined by considering the light produced by a nuclear recoil, $L(E)_{nr}$ as a fraction of the light produced by an electronic recoil of equivalent energy, $L(E)_{er}$:

 There are many models to describe how the light is quenched as a function of energy in a scintillator~\cite{QF_plastic_scint}.
-This paper will focus on the use of Birk's law:
+This paper will focus on the use of Birks' law~\cite{BirksJ.B.JohnBetteley1967Ttap}: